-Topics covered in this course include: coding and software development, databases, data security, hardware, software and networks.
+Topics covered in this course include coding and software development, databases, cybersecurity, data security, and networks.

 Project 40%

 Theory Test 20%

 Practical Test 10%

 Examination 30%

-Noto A dotailed as coccmont
+Noto A dotailed a coccmont

 Note - A detailed assessment outline will be provided to students at the commencement of the course.